 Who do I pay fees to?

-University tuition fees are payable to your college (check payment arrangements as these can differ from college to college) except for a small number of courses delivered by Saïd Business School and the Department for Continuing Education which collect fees direct.
+Course fees are payable to your college (check payment arrangements as these can differ from college to college) except for a small number of courses delivered by Saïd Business School and the Department for Continuing Education which collect fees direct.
 Fees for courses with a modular structure are usually paid direct to the department.
-If you are a Home/EU undergraduate and you have taken out a UK government tuition fee loan, this will be paid direct to the University.
+If you are a Home/Republic of Ireland undergraduate and you have taken out a UK government tuition fee loan, this will be paid direct to the University.
 Your college may ask for evidence of the loan.

 When do I have to pay my fees?